Protect against malware

 The anti-malware module uses different technologies to identify and clean infected files.
 The most traditional method is to detect the actual malicious code that is used to infect files and strip infected files of this code.
 Other methods include regulating changes to infectable files or backing up such files whenever suspicious modifications are applied to them.

 Some malware does not spread by injecting code into other files.
-Instead, it has other methods or effects.
-This includes:
+Instead, it has other methods or effects:

 - Trojans: Malware files that execute and infect the system when opened (like the mythological Trojan horse).